 All our products have a warning saying the products may contain traces of nuts because nuts are handled in the factory where our products are manufactured, so there is a very small risk of cross contamination from the machinery.

 Divine has an Organic certified range with cocoa produced by a co-operative of farmers called CECAQ-11 from São Tomé.
-This range consists of five flavours; 85% Dark with Blueberry & Quinoa, 85% Dark with Cocoa Nibs, 85% Dark with Lemon, 85% Dark with Turmeric & Ginger and 95% Dark.
+This range consists of four flavors; 85% Dark Chocolate with Blueberry & Quinoa, 85% Dark Chocolate with Cocoa Nibs, 85% Dark Chocolate with Lemon, and 85% Dark Chocolate with Turmeric & Ginger.

-Divine's core range is not certified organic, this is because cocoa is very prone to diseases, which can quickly spread and wipe out huge areas of cocoa production, and in turn seriously endanger the livelihoods of thousands of farmers.
-As cocoa is vital to the Ghanaian economy, the Ghanaian cocoa board is being cautious about introducing organic production.
+Divine's core range is not certified organic because cocoa is very prone to diseases.
+The diseases can quickly spread and wipe out huge areas of cocoa production, which in turn can seriously endanger the livelihoods of thousands of farmers.
+As cocoa is vital to the Ghanaian economy, the Ghanaian cocoa board is cautious about introducing organic production.
 Until enough tests have been done on organically approved pesticides in the Ghanaian context, introducing organic cocoa farming is considered high risk.
 If and when organic farming is considered safe, Kuapa Kokoo will undoubtedly consider its potential.
 It is worth noting that as pesticides are too expensive for most Kuapa farmers they rely largely on natural crop protection methods already.

 Most of our products’ recipes have been developed without cereals containing gluten however, please ensure you check individual product information prior to consuming.

-We do not state any Divine products as Gluten free and some will carry a ‘may contains cereals containing gluten’ warning on the label.
-This is due to the fact cereals containing gluten are handled in the same factory we produce our products, albeit we try to minimise the risk of cross contamination unfortunately we cannot guarantee any Divine product as gluten free.
+We do not state any Divine products as gluten-free and some will carry a ‘may contains cereals containing gluten’ warning on the label.
+This is due to the fact cereals containing gluten are handled in the same factory we produce our products, albeit we try to minimize the risk of cross-contamination unfortunately we cannot guarantee any Divine product as gluten-free.